rowe-morehouse/rowe-morehouse/readme.md

       </ul>
       <br /><li><strike>I've been studying for the Google Cloud Developer certification</strike> … Instead of doing that I am working on becoming <strong>a Google Developer Expert</strong> — to grow my <a href="https://twitter.com/search?q=%23DevRel">#DevRel</a> skills.
 For GCP stuff I made an <a href="https://apps.ankiweb.net">Anki</a> flashcard deck (<a href="https://www.wikiwand.com/en/Spaced_repetition">spaced repetition learning</a>) for you.
 If you care, you can <a href="https://gist.github.com/rowe-morehouse/d6edb1f0367c18c736dde70d29bbc218">download it here</a>.
       <small><br /><br /></small><li>I'm contributing programming to <a href="https://github.com/hikikones/Lazycard">Lazycard</a> — a cool little <strong>React / Electron app</strong> for flashcards.
       <small><br /><br /></small><li>I've completed my <strong>ImageScrounge</strong> MVP.
 ImageScrounge is a little desktop app I'm making.
 It currently works perfectly to scratch my own itch.
-I'm writing up the PR&nbsp;FAQ.
-It's in PERL though.
-I'm gonna have some buddies look at it and see where we can take it / or what we might port it to.
+I'm writing up <strong>the PR&nbsp;FAQ</strong> and I'm gonna have some buddies look at it and see what we might port it to, or where we can take it.
       <small><br /><br /></small><li>That's what's up!
       </ul>
       </td>